 Where to get help

+The Consular Services Charter explains what the Australian Government can and cannot do to assist Australians overseas.
 The Australian Office in Taipei represents Australia’s interests in Taiwan in the absence of diplomatic relations.

 In Taiwan, you can obtain consular and passports assistance from the: